riffomonas/RR_R25_2014/research_plan.md

 he was the senior author on 16 of these studies; all of these studies have involved research questions related to the microbiome.
 At the University of Michigan, Schloss has developed two courses: *Symbiosis* and *Microbial informatics*.
-The latter is a course that is designed to teach microbiology MS and PhD students and postdocs to use R. This semester, in preparation for this proposal, Schloss successfully experimented with using knitr-based documents and GitHub repositories to submit assignments.
+The latter is a course that is designed to teach microbiologists in MS and PhD programs and postdocs how to use R. This semester, in preparation for this proposal, Schloss successfully experimented with using knitr-based documents and GitHub repositories to submit assignments.
 In addition, all of his course materials have been made available through the course's GitHub site including the lecture slides that were prepared using the R slidify package that is based on the knitr package (microbialinformatics.github.io).
-Although this course touches on the content of the proposed teaching mateirals, it focused on developing R skills rather than laboratory practices.
+Although this course touches on the content of the proposed teaching materials, it focused on developing R programming skills rather than data analysis practices.
 This couse and Schloss's  willingness to experiment with the content is indicative of his innovative approach to teaching.
 Finally, over the past 7 years, Schloss has offered 4-5 workshops describing how microbiologists can use mothur and R to analyze data from microbiome research projects.
 This experience has given him a unique perspective into the needs and competencies of the microbiome resarch community.
 Together, these data and experiences indicate Schloss is "actively engaged in research in an area related to the mission of NIH, and can organize, administer, monitor, and evaluate the research education program."

 ## Program Faculty
 Schloss will be the primary Program Faculty member for this project.
 In